pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_methods.rst

           to allow the traceability to the corresponding test case (see :ref:`test_specification_design` for test case identification).
           Validation tests need the test data package to be downloaded on the runner machine.
-    *   - Validation regression tests
-        - Tests used to prevent from future regressions in validation tests.
-        - In the root folder of the FCIDECOMP source code, in folder :code:`validation-tests`
-        - On merge requests.
-        - Regression tests are a subset of validation tests; they are marked with the :code:`@pytest.mark.regression` decorator inside test files.
-          Regression tests need the test data package to be downloaded on the runner machine.

-The reports for automated tests are accessed directly in GitLab, in the section "CI/CI->Pipelines", clicking on the pipeline identifier, then on the "Tests" section.
+The reports for Validation tests are accessed directly in GitLab, in the section "CI/CI->Pipelines", clicking on the pipeline identifier, then on the "Tests" section.

 They can be downloaded as Junit XML files as